petdance/bobby-tables/s/adodotnet.md

 adapter.Fill(students, "Students")
 ```

 **Note on `use`**: This is one of two [F# idioms for working with `IDisposable`](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/resource-management-the-use-keyword).
-See the note on C#'s `using` keyword in the first example for more details.
+See the note on IronPython's use of `with` in the first example for more details.

 References
 ==
 * [Microsoft documentation on ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/)
----

-Todo:

-Fixing SQL injection in data adapter commands
-Example: IronPython, SQLite, sync datatable  (note about Python `sqlite` module, also available from IronPython)
-Open issue: verify F# information on page with F# expert
-Open issue: F# SQL injection outside of ADO.NET data provider commands